 While you are in residence, your room is your home.
 Everybody - staff, Fellows, and other students - should respect your right to privacy.
 From time to time, however, it may be necessary for a College Officer or member of staff to gain access to your room as a matter of urgency, whether or not you are present.
 For example, there might be a potential danger to people or to the fabric of the building; or people from outside the College, such as window cleaners or electrical contractors, may need to carry out approved work; or a College Officer or staff member may need access in order to perform their duties.
 Whenever practicable and reasonable, an attempt will be made to arrange a mutually convenient time (usually three days' notice would be given), but if the matter is urgent, access must be granted without undue delay.
-All staff wear identifying badges or uniform, and visiting workmen should have temporary passes.
-Porters and other staff accessing rooms will leave a form explaining the reason for entry, with the date and time.
+All staff wear

-6. KITCHEN FACILITIES, FOOD STORAGE, WASHING FACILITIES, FURNISHINGS, CLEANING ROUTINES AND OTHER MATTERS
+6 KITCHEN FACILITIES, FOOD STORAGE, WASHING FACILITIES, FURNISHINGS, CLEANING ROUTINES AND OTHER MATTERS